marcmesz/mobx-react/README.md

-# Getting Started with Create React App
+# MOBX State Management - React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is a simple app for demonstrating React MOBX state management.

 ## Available Scripts